Parachute and our partners offer many training courses in injury prevention in areas of:

 - Concussion recognition and management

 Check out these resources for links to course materials and more information on certifications.

-In addition, Parachute hosts webinars and presentations, whether standalone or as part of online conferences, on a variety of topics related to injury prevention of interest to professionals in areas such as public health, road safety, education and health promotion.
+In addition, Parachute hosts webinars and presentations, whether standalone or as part of online conferences, on a variety of topics related to injury prevention of interest to professionals in areas such as public health, child safety, poison prevention and road safety.

 Course materials and certifications

 The CFPC provides those working with older adults the knowledge and skills needed to apply a public health approach to the prevention of falls and fall-related injuries.
 Participants learn how to design, implement and evaluate a fall prevention program tailored to their work or community setting.